zachpino/realtimespace/week4/data-wrangling.md

 We have two files to combine.

-- `il_2015_tract.json` holding population data per census tract
+- `il-tract-pop.json` holding population data per census tract
 - `il-cea.json` containing physical outlines of the census tracts

-The geoJSON file that currently holds our geographic vectors `il-cea.json` is exactly one line long.
-Of course, that one line is 5.4MB long!
+The geoJSON file that currently holds our geographic vectors `il-cea.json` is exactly one line.
+Surprisingly, that one line is 5.4MB long!
 It would be nice if, for each `Feature` representing each census tract, we had a single line.
 This would allow us to better understand the contents of the file and iterate through it more easily.

 A recent development in data manipulation tools, Newline-Delimmited JSON or ndJSON, does just that.